rogood/web-starter/README.md

 ## Adding Locales

 Add new location strings in the `locales` folder under the desired locale.
+Don't forget to update i18n.json.

 ## About the pages folder